microsoft/vscode-extension-samples/source-control-sample/README.md

 ![alt text](resources/images/demo.gif "Extension demo")

+## VS Code API

+Following VS Code APIs are demonstrated by this extension:

+- `workspace.workspaceFolders`
+- `scm.createSourceControl`
+- `SourceControl`
+- `SourceControlResourceGroup`
+- `TextDocumentContentProvider`

+## Running the Sample

-Activate the extension by invoking the `Open JSFiddle` command.
+Activate the extension by invoking the `Open JSFiddle` command, specify the JSFiddle code, if no workspace folder is open, select a workspace folder.
 This invokes following 4 lines, which does the following:

 1. creates the custom source control provider associated with the workspace folder
 1. creates the source control resource group to later show the local changes to the files in the repository